flyingbackstein/a3510_dsdt_fix/README.md

 Done

 For other languages:
-Use dmidecode | grep "BIOS Revision" to check which BIOS you currently have The respective .aml file needs to be copied to the /boot/ directory and renamed to dsdt.aml 01_acpi needs be copied to /etc/grub.d/
+Use 'dmidecode | grep "BIOS Revision"' to check which BIOS you currently have The respective .aml file needs to be copied to the /boot/ directory and renamed to dsdt.aml 01_acpi needs be copied to /etc/grub.d/

-Follow it with update-grub and reboot.
-Battery symbol so appear in the task bar.
+Follow it up with update-grub and reboot.
+Battery symbol should appear in the task bar.